 There are literally tens of thousands of stray dogs wandering the streets of Los Angeles every day, homeless and hungry.
 Los Angeles-based dog rescue organization Hope For Paws has many a good Samaritan to thank, though, for doing their part to call in when they find stray dogs in need.

-Someone recently called the rescue team about a German shepherd that was trapped in a fenced compound where street signs are stored.
+Someone called the rescue team about a German shepherd that was trapped in a fenced compound where street signs are stored.
 She had walked in, apparently, and had been trapped when the gate closed behind her.

 She was starving, and there would be no way for her to get food or water.